 Preheat the French press by pouring hot water into it.
 Note: if you use the Le Creuset French Press, you can skip this step.
 The ceramic retains heat.

 Add your coffee.
 How much?
 It depends on the size of your French press.
-A good rule of thumb is a 1:20 ratio, meaning one part water to twenty parts coffee.
+A good rule of thumb is a 1:15 ratio, meaning one part coffee (in grams) to sixteen parts water (mL).

 Add your hot water.
 Your water should be just off boiling, so as not to scald the coffee.
 Pour slowly.
 The coffee will bloom, meaning as carbon dioxide rises out of the beans, the coffee will momentarily expand.
 It’s acutally quite pretty to watch.
 Wait a moment, then continue slowly pouring in the coffee.

 Don’t plunge—wait a minute.
 And Another.
 Another.
 Another.
-We recommend waiting four minutes, but it depends on your personal preference in coordinance with the coffee you chose to brew.
+We recommend waiting four minutes, but it depends on your personal preference and also the coffee you chose to brew.

 Ok you may plunge now.
 Serve and enjoy!

 Simple and easy, we hope this brew guide takes the intimidation factor out of manual brewing!